zack-bitcoin/amoveo/docs/design/harmonic_rng.md

 1 bit of entropy is worth at most 25% of the money at stake in a sortition chain.
 So this means we can have over 2048 block rewards in a probabilistic value smart contract, if we need to use 1024 blocks to gather entropy for them.

-So if we had 1000 probabilistic value contracts in parallel, we could have 2 million block rewards locked in them all together.
+So if we had 1000 probabilistic value contracts in parallel, we could have 60 thousand block rewards locked in them all together.
+60 block rewards in each one.